-Rosehip oil (Rosa Mosqueta) contains over 80% of linoleic and linolenic acid.
+Rosehip seed oil (Rosa Mosqueta) contains over 80% of linoleic and linolenic acid.
 These essential fatty acids greatly assist in the healing of damaged tissue.
 Rosehip seed oil is the ONLY vegetable oil which naturally contains trans-retinoic acid (vitamin A).
 Rosehip oil is high in both Linoleic Fatty Acid (Omega 6) and Linolenic Fatty Acids (Omega 3).
 It is one of the best oils for use on dry, mature skin, as it is made up of between 75-80% essential fatty acids, which feed and nourish the skin.

 Rosehip seed oil moisturizes dry, mature, sensitive, allergic, aging and problem skin.
 It is said to reduce inflammation, regenerate scar tissue, help with wrinkles and age spots, and may help to prevent and fade stretch marks.
 It contains vitamins C, E and a derivative of vitamin A and trans-retinoic acid (a potent anti-inflammatory) that helps in treating dermatitis, eczema or psoriasis.
 Because of its high fatty acid content, rosehip oil is wonderful applied topically to the skin, to help reverse severely dry skin.